-Management of the Brown Marmorated Stink Bug: Since its introduction into the US in the mid-1990's, the brown marmorated stink bug has been detected and or established populations in over 40 states.
-Since 2008, it has become a severe pest of fruit, vegetables, field crops and ornamentals in mid-Atlantic states, a moderate pest in surrounding areas, a moderate pest of these pests in surrounding states and a developing pest in California, Oregon and Washington.
-Researchers (George Hamilton, Anne Nielsen, Dean Polk and Cesar Rodriguez-Saona) in New Jersey are involved in two multistate USDA funded projects to management this pest.
-The first is a 3 year project funded by the Specialty Crops Research Initiative program.
-The second is a 3 year project led by Dr. Anne Nielsen is funded by the Organic Research and Extension Initiative.
+Management of the Brown Marmorated Stink Bug: Since its introduction into the US in the mid 1990's, the brown marmorated stink bug has been detected and or established populations in 43 states.
+Since 2008, it has become a severe pest of fruit, vegetables, field crops and ornamentals in mid-Atlantic state so a moderate pest in surrounding areas, a moderate pest of these pests in surrounding states and a developing pest in California, Oregon and Washington.
+Researchers (George Hamilton, Anne Nielsen, Dean Polk) in New Jersey are involved in two multistate USDA funded projects to management this pest.
+The first was a 3 year project funded by the Specialty Crops Research Initiative program.
+This project is in its last year of funding.
+The second is a 3 year project, also in its final year of funding, led by Dr. Anne Nielsen is funded by the Organic Research and Extension Initiative.
+This multistate project is developing organic compatible management tactics such as the use of trap crops, investigating the natural enemy complex attacking BMSB in organic systems and the movement of adults and nymphal stages between different crops.